Small bumps on the tongue are common. However, bumps that change size or feel irritated could signal a few different health conditions.

 Most bumps on the tongue aren’t serious, but some are cancerous.
 Cancerous bumps usually appear on the sides of the tongue rather than on the top.
 The most common type of cancer to develop on the tongue is squamous cell carcinoma.

-Oral tongue cancer appears on the front part of the tongue.
-The lump may be gray, pink, or red.
+When oral tongue cancer appears on the front part of the tongue, the lump may be gray, pink, or red.
 Touching it may cause bleeding.

-Cancer can also occur at the back, or base, of the tongue.
+Cancer can also occur at the back (base) of the tongue.
 It may be harder to detect, especially because there’s no pain at first.
 It may become painful as it progresses.

-If cancer is suspected, your doctor will probably take a tissue sample for examination under a microscope (biopsy).
+If cancer is suspected, a doctor will likely take a tissue sample for examination under a microscope (biopsy).
 Treatment options include surgery, chemotherapy, and radiation, depending on the type and stage of cancer.

 Traumatic fibroma is a smooth, pink tongue growth caused by chronic irritation.
 These lesions might develop if you chew on the inside of your cheek, or if dentures irritate the skin in your mouth.
 A traumatic fibroma is benign, but they can grow and become larger, especially with repeated irritation.